 In this example of orders by product category over time, clicking on a dot on this line chart gives us the ability to:

 - Zoom in: See orders for a particular category over a shorter time range.

 - View these Orders: See a list of the orders for a particular month

 - Break out by a category: See things like the Gizmo orders in June 2017 broken out by the status of the customer (e.g.,

 VIP).
 Different charts will have different breakout options, such as Location and Time.

-Note that while charts created with SQL don’t currently have the action menu, you can add SQL questions to a dashboard and customize their click behavior.
+Note that while charts created with SQL don’t currently have the drill-through menu, you can add SQL questions to a dashboard and customize their click behavior.
 You can send people to a custom destination (like another dashboard or an external URL), or have the clicked value update a dashboard filter.

 Clicking on a table cell will often allow you to filter the results using a comparison operator, like =, >, or <.
 For example, you can click on a table cell, and select the less than operator

 < to filter for values that are less than the selected value.

 Lastly, clicking on the ID of an item in a table gives you the option to go to a detail view for that single record.
 For example, you can click on a customer’s ID to see the profile view for that customer.